Self-attention-based non-linear basis transformations for compact latent space modelling of dynamic optical fibre transmission matrices: METHODS

 \subsubsection{Non-linear transformation models}

-We next construct non-linear basis transformation frameworks performed with four different non-linear neural networks models, namely convolutional neural networks (CNN), fully-connected neural networks (FCNN), single self-attention layer and self-attention-based FCNN as shown in Figure\ref{fig:methods}.
+We next construct non-linear basis transformation frameworks performed with four different non-linear neural networks models, namely CNN, FCNN, single self-attention layer and self-attention-based FCNN as shown in Figure\ref{fig:methods} (b).
 To feed the model, we convert the input sets of TMs, $\mathbf{T_{1...m}}\in\mathbb{C}^{78\times 78}$ into sets of real-valued TMs $\mathbf{T_{1...m}}\in\mathbb{R}^{156\times 156}$ by separating the real and imaginary parts\cite{hile1990matrix}.
-We expect to obtain corresponding sets of TMs, $\mathbf{T'_{1...m}}\in\mathbb{R}^{156\times 156}$, as the output that are low-dimensional representations (i.e., highly sparse).
+We expect to obtain corresponding sets of TMs, $\mathbf{T'_{1...m}}\in\mathbb{R}^{156\times 156}$, as the output that are low-dimensional representations (i.e.\ highly sparse).

 The first model is a CNN model that contains four Conv2D and MaxPooling layers with 190,965 trainable parameters and uses LeakyRelu activations with a negative slope value defined as 0.3.